Dronec/Keyring4/docs/index.md

 - `Import WiFi`
 - `Cancel`

-### How the USB session works
+### How it works

-- The exported `password.csv` contains currently populated slots.
-You can back this file up to another device, edit, and save it, however saving it does not update passwords on the device until you press `Import keys`
+- `password.csv` contains your current slots (labels, passwords, colour numbers)
+- you can back it up, edit it, and save it
+- changes only apply when you press `Import keys`
-- `Cancel` closes the USB session and discards staged slot changes
+- `Cancel` ends the session and discards staged changes

-- Closing the session returns the device to HID mode
+> In USB mass storage mode, the passwords are shown in clear text.
+Whenever you back up your passwords, consider using the off grid device (e.g. a standalone PC), copy the password file to a USB stick and bury it somewhere, as I do.
+Repeat regularly.

 ### password.csv format

-Each line uses this format:
+Each line is:

 ```text
 slot,label,password,colour_id